viccon/sturdyc/README.md

 }
 ```

-The cache is then going to return the value from the cache if it's available,
+The cache is then going to return the value from memory if it's available, and
-and otherwise it will call the `fetchFn` to retrieve the data from the
+otherwise it will call the `fetchFn` to retrieve the data from the underlying
-underlying data source.
+data source.

 Most of our examples are going to be retrieving data from HTTP APIs, but it's
 just as easy to wrap a database query, a remote procedure call, a disk read, or